mattmotoki/Games.ai/Generalized-2048/README.md

 2048 with added features

 ## Implemented
+* varaible grid size
+* stocahstic blocks

 ## To do
 * heuristic policies
 * rollout method

 ## Extra features
-* Add a 1 or 3 block into the game
+* add a 1 or 3 block into the game
-* Make obstacles
+* make obstacles